 The Graduate Certificate in Accounting at City University of Seattle will prepare you to take the Uniform Certified Public Accounting exam through a challenging review of accounting concepts.

-CityU of Seattle uses Becker materials to teach and review concepts that correlate with topic areas historically addressed in the exam, making this program an efficient use of your time and resources.
+- CityU uses Becker materials to teach and review concepts historically addressed in the exam, making this program an efficient use of your time and resources.

-You’ll review materials that cover the concepts, theory and technical materials you’ll need to help you pass.
-Each in-depth CPA Review course is recognized for credit by the Washington State Board of Accountancy.
+- Each in-depth CPA review course is recognized for credit by the Washington State Board of Accountancy.

 A Q&A with Pete Van Tuyl, Principal Faculty

 Q: What is your terminal degree in and where did you get it from?

 A: MS in Taxation from Golden Gate University.

 MBA in Global Management from City University of Seattle.

 A: I work in the yard, which is sometimes tedious but generally very rewarding.
 I love looking out to see the flowers blooming and fruits developing.
 When I get away from home, I head for the water where I enjoy snorkeling and kayaking.
 The green sea turtles are my favorite.
 They are so peaceful and stately!